Everybody Wins with Summer Food!

 - Private nonprofit organizations with 501(c)(3) status.

 An alternative to the SFSP for providing meals to your children in the summer months is the Seamless Summer Option, formerly Seamless Summer Waiver.
 This program is available to local education agencies that already participate in the National School Lunch Program (NSLP) and/or School Breakfast Program (SBP).
 Some school food service authorities feel the Seamless Summer Option better meets their needs and requires less paperwork and monitoring requirements than the SFSP.
 For more information visit the

 Seamless Summer Option page.
 Please remember that schools who offer academic summer school only will not be able to participate in either program unless they open their doors to the community; otherwise, the schools must extend their NSLP/SBP to include these months.

-The new sponsor application period is now open.
+The new sponsor application period is now closed.
 Visit the New Sponsors tab below for program information.
-New Sponsors must attend a full-day sponsor training; dates and locations of the workshops are posted on the
+New Sponsors must attend a full-day sponsor training; dates and locations of the workshops will be on the

 UPDATE: These waivers have been approved by the USDA.